SemUijen/AdventofCode/Advent2023/README.md

 ## Setting up a local installation

 Make sure you have a reasonably modern C++ compiler.
 Any recent version that supports (most of) the C++20 standard should do.
 Once you have a compiler installed, you can proceed by cloning this repository
+> [!NOTE]
+> When running windows, install [WSL][1] as windows has some issues with compiling and clone the repo into the WSL enviroment

-Now, change into the Advent 2023 directory, and set-up the virtual environment using poetry:
+Now, clone and change into the Advent 2023 directory, and set-up the virtual environment using poetry:

 ```shell
 cd PyVRP